-Our sales consist of the sale of LALs used in cataract surgeries, the LDDs for delivering light to the LALs to adjust the lens post-surgery, as needed, and service and accessories.
-Revenue is derived from sales of products primarily in the United States.
+Our revenue consists of the sale of LALs used in cataract surgeries, the LDDs for delivering light to the LALs to adjust the lens post-surgery, as needed, and service and accessories (UV protective glasses and LAL insertion devices).
+Revenue is derived from sales of products primarily in the U.S. and sales to a single customer in each of Germany and Mexico.
 Customers are primarily comprised of ophthalmic practices (LDD sales) and ambulatory surgery centers (LAL sales).
 We expect revenue to increase in absolute dollars as we expand our sales organization and sales territories, add customers, expand the base of doctors that are trained to use our products, and expand awareness of our products with new and existing customers and as doctors perform more procedures using our products.